truenas/middleware/docs/userguide/freenas_directoryservice.rst

 NT4
 ---

 This service should only be configured if the Windows network's domain controller is running NT4.
-If it is not, you should configure Active Directory instead.
+If the network's domain controller is running a more recent version of Windows, you should configure :ref:`Active Directory` instead.

-Figure 9.4a shows the configuration screen that appears when you click :menuselection:`Directory Services --> NT4`.
+Figure 9.4a shows the configuration screen that appears when you click :menuselection:`Directory Service --> NT4`.
 These options are summarized in Table 9.4a.

-After configuring the NT4 service, start it in :menuselection:`Services --> Control Services --> Directory Services`.
+Some settings are only available in Advanced Mode.
+To see these settings, either click the "Advanced Mode" button or configure the system to always display these settings by checking the box "Show advanced fields by default" in :menuselection:`System --> Advanced`.

 **Figure 9.4a: NT4 Configuration Options**